AhmedThahir/statkit/README.md

 # Statkit
-Supplement your sci-kit learn models with 95 % confidence intervals and p-values.
+Supplement your sci-kit learn models with 95 % confidence intervals, p-values, and decision curves.

 ## Description
 - Estimate 95 % confidence intervals for your test scores.